Custom fuels mood against climate stickers

 Who is behind the “Last Generation” and where does the anger at climate activists come from?

 The climate activists are repeatedly accused of impeding traffic safety with their actions.
 An argument that led the voluntary paramedic Gerald Bäck to join the “last generation” in Austria.
-His missions are repeatedly hindered, but: “It’s not the fault of any glued-on people, but the normal madness about parking and traffic!
+His missions are repeatedly hampered, but: “It’s not the fault of any glued-on people, but the normal parking and traffic madness!
 The causes being championed by ‘The Last Generation’ are more than valid,” he writes on the Last Generation website.

 Are climate activists being made into “scapegoats” – which would actually be reminiscent of medieval witch burnings?
 Yes, says the ethicist Prof. Dr. Opposite Andreas Lob-Hüdepohl nv.
-In connection with the death of a cyclist in parallel with climate protests, he said: “The general public knows and basically wants something to change radically in favor of the climate.
+In connection with the death of a cyclist parallel to climate protests, he said: “The general public knows and basically also wants that something should change radically in favor of the climate.
 However, far too few are willing to change their own actions in everyday life or to support corresponding political guidelines.
 That is why the blockers touch the deep bad conscience of many people, especially political actors.”

 He said: “You can distract yourself from your own inability to act consistently by scapegoating others.”
 For March 3, Fridays for Future has called for a global protest that can do without disrupting traffic.
 The fact that climate activists are radicalizing is met with understanding from other climate activists – radicalization is a sign of powerlessness. (cat)